OpenFHE CI/CD Developers Guide

 │ ├── actions <-- Custom GitHub actions

-│ │ └── action.yml <-- Custom action file, defines the steps for a given configuration, cmake -> build -> unittest -> benchmark -> extras
+│ │ └── action.yml <-- Custom action file, defines the steps for a given configuration, cmake -> build -> unittest

 │ ├── workflows <-- GitHub workflows(pipelines)

-│ ├── manual.yml <-- Runs on-demand with parameters
+│ ├── manual.yml <-- Runs on-demand with parameters, uses generic_workflow

 Actions

 GitHub Actions are used to create function like abilities to the CI/CD.
 Thus reducing the scripting, lines of code, and complexity of the workflows.
-There is currently a single action to help build and test a given configuration .github/actions/default_builder/action.yml.
+There is currently a single action to help build and test a given configuration .github/actions/generic_workflow_builder/action.yml.

 1. Cmake configuration based on inputs